celestial-monocles/textsplitter/README.md

 2. Save it as `text_splitter.html` on your computer.
 3. Open the file in a web browser to use the tool.

-## Example

-Imagine you have this input text: